The Impacts of the 2024 Short Term Medical Rule

 Impact of Limited Insurance “Stacking”:

-As a result, individuals will be compelled to seek more sustainable and comprehensive health insurance solutions with guidance from insurance agents and consider alternative longer-term coverage options.
-This presents an opportunity for insurance agents to provide valuable expertise and guidance, assisting individuals in navigating the complexities of the insurance landscape and finding suitable comprehensive coverage that aligns with their unique needs and circumstances.
+As a result, individuals must seek more sustainable and comprehensive health insurance with help from knowledgeable insurance agents.
+This shift creates an opportunity for agents to offer expert guidance and support clients in finding long-term, suitable coverage options.
+Agents can help individuals navigate insurance complexities and choose plans that meet their unique needs and personal circumstances.

 Impact of Purchasing Short-Term Coverage through Associations or Trusts: